M.Ed. Concentration in Literacy and Language

 College of Education - Department of Education

-The Master of Education (M.Ed.) with a concentration in Literacy and Language, plus a supervised practicum, enables candidates to meet the requirements for Initial Licensure in Massachusetts as a Specialist Teacher: Reading Licensure and qualifies the recipient to work in the area of reading and language arts with students at all age and grade levels.
+The Master of Education (M.Ed.) with a concentration in Literacy and Language, plus a supervised practicum, enables candidates to meet the requirements for Initial Licensure in Massachusetts as a Specialist Teacher: Reading.
+Licensure qualifies the recipient to work in the area of reading and language arts with students at all age and grade levels.

 The Master of Education with a concentration in Literacy and Language also enables candidates holding an Initial License in Elementary, Early Childhood, English, or Teacher of Students with Moderate Disabilities to meet the requirements for Professional Licensure in Elementary, Early Childhood Education, English, or Teacher of Students with Moderate Disabilities.
 The additional supervised practicum is not required for candidates seeking Professional License in these four (4) fields.